suppy25/Detecting-Fake-News-with-Scikit-Learn/README.md

       jupyter notebook

-Opens a http://localhost:8888/tree in Browser and Open the file's (Attempting to detect fake news.ipynb & Comparing Fake News Classifiers.ipynb )and say Run All

 If Run All gives no module error try installing the necassary modules through Pip install

 And Here you go with successful fake news detector!